1amol2/bash-paint/README.md

 # bash-paint
-This is an app in which you can paint or draw anything with the touch of yuur fingers
+This is an app in which you can paint or draw anything with the touch of your fingers